aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSX in Android via Java or Online App" h2="Export POTM file to XLSX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Template Markup (POTM) file format is a Microsoft Office Open XML format used to store templates for Microsoft Office applications.
+It is a compressed file format that can be used to store multiple documents, such as spreadsheets, presentations, and text documents.
+However, the POTM file format is not compatible with many other applications, such as Android applications.
+Therefore, it is necessary to convert POTM files to a more widely accepted format, such as XLSX.

+<h2>How Aspose.Total Helps for POTM to XLSX Conversion</h2>

-You can easily convert POTM file to XLSX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to XLSX in a two-step process.
+In the first step, Aspose.Slides for Android via Java can be used to export the POTM file to HTML.
+Then, Aspose.Cells for Android via Java can be used to convert the HTML to XLSX.
+This two-step process is simple and efficient, and can be completed in a matter of minutes.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution, as it is regularly updated to ensure compatibility with the latest versions of Android.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}